Skip to main content Skip to navigation

 By the end of the module, students should be able to:

-• Work within a team to examine project cost and budgetary control and appraise project investment decision(s).
+• Collaborate in a team to examine project cost and appraise project investment decision(s).

 • Critically evaluate the financial source(s) used to fund a project and justify their suitability.